-Globally, the demand for seafood is increasing, while wild fish harvest is challenged and is predicted to have reached maximum yield.
+Globally, the demand for seafood is increasing, and many wild fish stocks are being exploited to their maximum yield.
 Aquaculture production is not only necessary to meet the current seafood demand, but it also offers growth potential, helps address food security and creates jobs.
-The MDMR Aquaculture Facility is situated on 214 acres in Lyman, Mississippi.